Mathematics BSc (Hons) (with Foundation Year)

 About the course

 Mathematics is a fascinating and exciting subject.
-It is the language of modern Business and Commerce, Engineering, Science and Technology and is as old as mankind.
-As the universal language of science it is the best tool we have to describe reality.
+Studying mathematics at university offers a deep dive into the language of the modern business and commerce, engineering, science and technology, where abstract concepts meet real-world applications.
 At Liverpool Hope, you will develop a passion and enthusiasm for mathematics and its applications.
 Mathematics encompasses many analytical and numerical methods that are used to solve scientific and industrial problems.

-The degree will cover all areas of mathematics including pure mathematics, applied mathematics and statistics.
-By the end of the degree, you will be confident in tackling real world problems mathematically.
-By studying with us, you can expect to be given not only first class tuition and teaching, but first class support.
+Our degree covers all areas of mathematics including pure mathematics, applied mathematics and statistics.
+By the end of your degree, you will be confident in tackling real world problems mathematically.
+By studying with us, you can expect to be given not only first-class tuition and teaching, but first-class support.
 We pride ourselves on providing an excellent student experience, and the tutors at Liverpool Hope work hard to ensure that you get the most from your degree.

 Course structure